 If we’re about to judge ExpressVPN based on the performance, you must know this provider beats every competitor.
 It is not as popular as NordVPN due to its price, which is a little bit spicier than Nord’s.

 ExpressVPN provides 3,000+ VPN servers in 160 VPN server locations in 94 countries when it comes to servers.
 Not bad at all.

 StrongVPN is a decent VPN provider.
-This VPN will prove to be a nice surprise for most people, as is easy to use, comes with reliable connections, decent speed, and is the first commercial VPN service to offer WireGuard across all of their apps and platforms.
-Plus, it provides 950+ servers in 30+ countries therefore, there are plenty of options for everyone!
+This VPN will prove to be a nice surprise for most people, as it is easy to use, comes with reliable connections, decent speed, and is the first commercial VPN service to offer WireGuard across all of their apps and platforms.
+It provides 950+ servers in 30+ countries.
+Therefore, there are plenty of options for everyone!
 Plus, it is one of the VPN providers that also offer access to Smart DNS.

 Alternatives to a VPN changer location.

 The alternative for an iPhone would be a smartphone running on Android, the alternative for Windows would be macOS, and the alternative for a car would be a bike.
 But what alternatives are there for a VPN location changer?
 Folks, there are some, and they are way different than the VPN.
 They may accomplish the same thing, but the principle behind these technologies is not the same.
 A great example would be the difference between a car and a bike.
 Both means of transportation accomplish the same thing, but a bike is not as comfortable as a car ride, while always driving to work won’t keep you in shape.